MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 Your architectural decisions affect your SLA.
 In general, the more redundancy you build into your solution, the higher your SLA is likely to be.
 Many Azure services provide higher SLAs when you deploy services in a zone-redundant or multi-region configuration.
 Review the SLAs for each of the Azure services you use to ensure that you understand how to maximize the resiliency and SLA of the service.

-## Example workloads
+## Example use cases

-This section includes describes some common workloads, and the key requirements that each workload typically needs to consider.
+This section includes describes some common use cases, and the key requirements that each workload typically needs to consider.
 Based on the requirements and the approaches described in this article, we provide a suggested approach for the workload.

 ### Line of business application for an enterprise

 Contoso is a large manufacturing company.
 They are implementing a line of business application to manage aspects of their financial processes.

-The information that the system manages is difficult to replace, so it's important that data is persisted reliably.
+**Business requirements:** The information that the system manages is difficult to replace, so it's important that data is persisted reliably.
 Their architects have explained that their recovery point objective (RPO) is zero.
 Contoso's employees will use this system throughout their workday, so performance is critical to ensure that their team members aren't kept waiting.
 Cost is also a concern, because the finance team has to pay for this solution themselves.

 **Suggested approach:** [Zone-redundant deployment](#zone-redundant-spread-deployment-approach), or [Zone-redundant deployment with backup across regions](#zone-redundant-spread-deployment-with-backup-across-regions)